ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # TODO's and future work:

 The Tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera.
 The latest updates almost fixes the problem compleatly by making it less noticeable.
-The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving it because it does not seem such a big issue for most non VR AR apps.
-Interestingly the ARKit from Apple seems to render with higher fps.
-I found one video showing off positional tracking using ARKit (https://www.youtube.com/watch?v=jrzffJPekRo).
+The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving it because it doesn't seems to be such a big issue for most non VR apps.

-I am also work on implementing hand tracking into the app using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.
+I am also working on implementing hand tracking using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.

 # Other Interesting Projects: